akashpal13/akashpal13/README.md

 # Hi there! 👋 I'm Akash Pal

 Welcome to my GitHub profile!
-I'm passionate about Developmet like Java developmet, Web development , Front-end, Back-end development , machine learning, and software development.
+I'm passionate about Developmet, like developing product which is use by many people and helping people everyday I am Java developer i have skills like Java developmet, Web development , Front-end, Back-end development , and software development.
 Here you can find my projects, contributions, and learn more about my skills and interests.

 ## About Me